EMAIL - sprokop@7parkavenuefinancial.com

 Speaking of price, the reality is that most customers equate price in receivable financing as an annual interest rate.
 The industry does not view it this way, preferring to call the sale of the receivable a ‘discount ‘to its original value, with the cost being called a ' factoring fee. '

-We can talk all day about that one, but if you are, in fact, focused on price, you need to understand the per diem rate you are paying every day that receivable is uncollected.
-How that rate is communicated to you and when the rate terminates on collection is one of the single most expensive errors you can omit to research when working on a receivables financing facility.
+We can talk all day about that one, but if you are, in fact, focused on price, you need to understand the per-diem rate you are paying every day the receivable remains uncollected.
+How that rate is communicated to you, and when the rate terminates upon collection, is one of the most expensive errors you can overlook when working on a receivables financing facility.

 In summary, our Boy Scout motto of ‘Be prepared‘ is highly appropriate to a factoring financing program.